donaldboulton/publiuslogic/src/pages/blog/gatsby-seo.md

   - SEO
   - WebDev
   - Tutorial
-meta_title: Gatsby SEO JSON-LD
+meta_title: SEO JSON-LD done right.
 meta_description: Gatsby SEO JSON-LD per page is the only logical option for perfection in a WebPage or Article.
 tweet_id: '1118651504674725889'
 ---

-## Gatsby SEO JSON-LD
+## JSON-LD Per Template

 Gatsby SEO JSON-LD and meta tags, "per page", is the only logical option for SEO = microdata perfection in a WebPage or Article.